xyphro/UsbGpib/README.md

 Do a reset of the adapter.
 Note that due to the reset you have to close the visa session and start a new one.

+---

 # If you got here and you want to support me, here is your chance :-)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J7WPWSQ)

+Or support by buying a fully prebuilt adapter at: <a href="https://www.elecrow.com/xyphrolabs-gpibusb.html" target="_blank">https://www.elecrow.com/xyphrolabs-gpibusb.html</a>

+---

+This page is from XyphroLabs UsbGpib project: <a href="https://github.com/xyphro/UsbGpib" target="_blank">https://github.com/xyphro/UsbGpib</a>